Contact Us

 © 2023 Nanna Debois Buhl

-Work focused on the placement of a series of NUMBER photographic prints.
-Consultation covered the placement of works within the spaces, the overall composition, and the selection of the works based on the scale and color combinations.
+Work focused on the placement of a series of thirty-two photographic prints.
+Consultation covered the placement of works within the spaces, the overall scale, and the selection of the works based on the composition and color combinations.

 “Over several months, Nanna Debois Buhl has photographed clouds on medium-format film and experimented with the images in the darkroom.
 The result is a series of cloud photographs that range from neutral registrations of the clouds to dramatic and color-saturated images.”